Click2code/apache-spark-test/README.md

 ## Datasets and DataFrames
 A Dataset is a distributed collection of data.
 Dataset is a new interface added in Spark 1.6 that provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
 A Dataset can be constructed from JVM objects and then manipulated using functional transformations (map, flatMap, filter, etc.).

+A Dataset is a strongly typed collection of domain-specific objects that can be transformed in parallel using functional or relational operations.
+Each Dataset also has an untyped view called a `DataFrame`, which is a Dataset of Row.

+Operations available on Datasets are divided into `transformations` and `actions`.
+Transformations are the ones that produce new Datasets, and actions are the ones that trigger computation and return results.
+Example transformations include map, filter, select, and aggregate (groupBy).
+Example actions count, show, or writing data out to file systems.

+Datasets are "lazy", i.e. computations are only triggered when an action is invoked.
+Internally, a Dataset represents a logical plan that describes the computation required to produce the data.
+When an action is invoked, Spark's query optimizer optimizes the logical plan and generates a physical plan for efficient execution in a parallel and distributed manner.
+To explore the logical plan as well as optimized physical plan, use the explain function.

+To efficiently support domain-specific objects, an Encoder is required.
+The encoder maps the domain specific type T to Spark's internal type system.
+For example, given a class Person with two fields, name (string) and age (int), an encoder is used to tell Spark to generate code at runtime to serialize the Person object into a binary structure.
+This binary structure often has much lower memory footprint as well as are optimized for efficiency in data processing (e.g. in a columnar format).
+To understand the internal binary representation for data, use the schema function.

+Dataset operations can also be untyped, through various domain-specific-language (DSL) functions defined in: [Dataset](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.Dataset), [Column](http://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/Column.html), and [functions](http://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/functions$.html).

 A DataFrame _is a_ Dataset organized into named columns.
 It is conceptually equivalent to a table in a relational database, but with richer optimizations under the hood.
 DataFrames can be constructed from a wide array of sources such as: